Samsung Smart Switch on PC unable to connect to mobile device

-Samsung Smart Switch can transfer contents from your old devices to new Samsung phone in a wireless or wired way to help you easily switch to new Galaxy S9/S10 from Android, iPhone, Windows phone and Blackberry.
+Samsung Smart Switch can transfer contents from your old devices to a new Samsung phone in a wireless or wired way to help you easily switch to new Galaxy S9/S10 from Android, iPhone, Windows phone, and Blackberry.
 It seems like a perfect solution for Samsung file transfer until you can't get Smart Switch to work on your devices.

 There are mainly 2 kinds of Smart Switch not working problems: connectivity problem and stability problem, that is Smart Switch fails to connect the device or the app gets stuck in transferring data.
-This article will give a specific explanation on each problem and how to troubleshoot Samsung Smart Switch not working problems.
+This article will give a specific explanation of each problem and how to troubleshoot Samsung Smart Switch not working problems.

 If in rare cases, Samsung Smart Switch just couldn't work on your devices, or you are fed up with the app, there is a Smart Switch alternative: FonePaw DoTrans, which connects 2 devices simultaneously and migrates contents from Android/iPhone/iPad to Samsung Galaxy or vice versa in an easy and stable way.

 The first problem you may have in getting Samsung Smart Switch to work is to make Smart Switch connect to your devices.
 Here are the Samsung Smart Switch connection problems you may come across and the corresponding solutions.